mwolff44/pk-sbc/README.md

 In order to run PKS, you need the following configured, secured  and working Basic Operating System (Linux).
 P-KISS-SBC works in containers, it can be deployed on any docker or Kubernetes environment.

-The project uses Kamailio, RTP Engine, Redis and a Database (by default, SQLITE but also support POSTGRESQL, MARIADB, MYSQL and DBTEXT).
+The project uses Kamailio, RTP Engine, Redis and a Database (by default, POSTGRESQL but also support POSTGRESQL, MARIADB, MYSQL and DBTEXT).

 ## Contact Information